NASA-PDS/deep-archive/docs/source/index.rst

 This software is used to generate the necessary packages for delivery of PDS4 archives to the NASA Space Science Data Coordinated Archive (NSSDCA).

-For delivering PDS3 data, see `documentation at the Engineering Node <https://pds-engineering.jpl.nasa.gov/content/nssdca_interface_process#pds3>`_.
+For delivering PDS3 data, see `documentation at the Engineering Node`_.

-Currently, this package provides four executable programs:
+Currently, this package provides two executable programs:

 •  ``pds-deep-registry-archive``, primary executable for creating both Archive Information Packages (AIPs) and Submission Information Packages (SIPs) that